-Developmental psychologist
+Developmental psychologist and learning scientist

 Rebecca Adler, Ph.D.